PonceLab/as-simple-as-possible/README.md

 - Image Statistic Analysis: Orientation dominance index, Entropy, Energy, Stationarity, Luminance, Tamura's textures
 - Semantic Ensemble Analysis: How to create an xxx ensemble from a toy data set (or maybe the actual data set used in the paper?)
-- Complexity code: Analysing the number of image parts after clustering and getting the complexity ratio
+- Complexity Analysis: Analysing the number of image parts after clustering and getting the complexity ratio
-- Image labeling: getting fuzzy-labels for images with a resnet trained for the COCO-STUFF data set and then gathering statistics on word frequency in labels, including Google Cloud Vision  labels
+- Image Content Analysis: getting fuzzy-labels for images with a resnet trained for the COCO-STUFF data set and then gathering statistics on word frequency in labels, including Google Cloud Vision  labels

 ### Assignments for tasks within the PonceLab group